A modified post, originally posted in August 2012.

 Could There Be Life On Maaaaars?

-HG Wells The Martian Chronicles was not the first, but it is the most famous of the early works.
+HG Wells The War of the Worlds was not the first, but it is the most famous of the early works.
 Like many late colonial era novels, it focused on the damage of an immeasurably superior force’s impact on society.
 Amongst Wells’ predictions were chemical warfare, the damage of invasive plant species and a native population unable to win anything more than a handful of superficial victories.
 In the end, the Martian invaders are defeated by evolution – an Earthly virus against which they had no defence.

 The next big title in Mars literary history was Ray Bradbury who wrote The Martian Chronicles, published in 1950.
 This is a very different fair.
 Humans can now afford individual space travel and millions of people leave Earth for Mars.
 Amongst them are black Americans.
 The action kick starts a kind of Civil Rights Movement (which at the time of write was still at least another five to ten years away).
 It is a collection of stories featuring colonists arriving at and then leaving Mars.